-Maine doctor suspended after allegedly filling hundreds of bogus painkiller prescriptions
+Maine doctor suspended after allegedly issuing hundreds of bogus painkiller prescriptions

 A Hancock County physician lost his Maine medical license this week after he was arrested in Maryland for allegedly issuing more than 516 painkiller prescriptions ― for at least 38,600 pills ― to a fictional patient.

-The Maine Board of Licensure in Medicine announced Friday that it had ordered a 30-day license suspension on Tuesday for Dr. Brandt Rice, a family medicine specialist who practices in Brooklin.
+The Maine Board of Licensure in Medicine announced Friday that it had ordered a 30-day license suspension on Tuesday for Dr. Brandt Rice, a family medicine specialist and Blue Hill resident whom the board identified as practicing in Brooklin.
 Further disciplinary hearings are likely but no date has been announced.

 The board’s action follows Rice’s arrest by police in Montgomery County, Maryland, in April.
 According to Maryland media accounts, he was charged with four counts each of unlawfully obtaining prescription drugs by forging a prescription and possessing a controlled dangerous substance.